wp-plugins/ebook-store/readme.txt

 2. The details view, comes with a nice 3d effect that works trough all modern browsers.

 == Changelog ==

+= 5.12 =
+* Fixed a warning that occured sometimes upon uploading.

 = 5.11 =
 * Fixed a problem where free downloads were available even after unpublished.